alyssavanerelli/grahami/maker/README.md

 **3. `r2maker_bsh.sh`**
 - this will train snap gene models
 - want to keep AED and length requirements (`-x` and `-l`)
+  - these cutoffs still did not work
+  - used `-n` flag still
 - main changes from rnd1: change the names to be specific for rnd2

 ---